danvargg/danvargg/README.md

 ### Hi there 👋

 My name is Daniel Vargas, and I'm an Industrial Engineer turned into Data Scientist and Machine Learning Engineer.
-I have over 16 years of overall experience.
+I have 16+ years of overall experience.
 I've dedicated 6+ of these years to solving problems through applied Data Science, Machine Learning, and Deep Learning.

 [//]: # (# TODO: add more to bio.)